 What is science? • Five senses • Connection to nature • Observations skills • Reflective journaling • Ecology • Plant biology • Biomes • Adaptation • Mindfulness

 Teacher Lesson Plan + Request Form

 Interested in booking a virtual field trip?
-Checkout the PDF lesson plan here and click the button below to request a virtual field trip for your classroom.
+Learn more about the field trip here and click the button below to request a virtual field trip for your classroom.